ESR-NZ/POx_POC_pipeline/README.md

 The above commands will download and build the other software dependencies needed to run the analysis; namely [`filtlong`](https://github.com/rrwick/Filtlong) and [`kraken2`](https://github.com/DerrickWood/kraken2).
 Acknowledgements to the authors of this excellent software.

-The first time install script is run it will also download the required kraken2 database to the SSD.
+The first time the install script (`install_pipeline.sh`) is run it will also download the required kraken2 database to the SSD.
-You will need to add the created `bin` directory to your path, as well as, an environent variable so the run script knows where to find the kraken2 database.
-There instructions to copy/paste the required lines to your `.bascrc` file shown at the end of the install process, so watch out for those.
+You will need to add the created `bin` directory to your path, as well as, an environent variable (`KRAKEN2_DB_PATH`) so the run script knows where to find the kraken2 database.
+There are instructions to copy/paste the required lines to your `.bascrc` file shown at the end of the install process, so watch out for those.

 ## Running the analysis

-Once installed, the "pipeline" can be run with the command `POX-POC_run.py <path/to/run_directory>` Results can be found in `path/to/run_directory/POX_POC_results`
+Once installed, the "pipeline" can be run with the command `POX-POC_run.py <path/to/run_directory>` Results can be found in `path/to/run_directory/POx_POC_results`

+This can be run during the sequencing experiment if required.